There’s no substitute for a good language teacher.

 Ready to start with a computer-based language immersion program?
 There are a few things you should know before diving in.
 Consider this section your life jacket.

 Language immersion software does give a classroom-like experience, but it’s not the same as a classroom.
 There’s no teacher telling you what to do and when to do it.
-These programs require quite a bit of self-determination, so prepare to stay disciplined during the course.
+These programs require quite a bit of self-determination, so prepare to stay disciplined during the language course.

 It may be tempting to skip around from lesson to lesson, but it’s better to resist and follow the lesson exactly.
 You might miss important content that’s required for lessons further down the road.